 If you use cocoa butter, instead of shea butter, your easy homemade lip gloss should taste like chocolate!

 I have also tried adding honey to this recipe for a few batches with OK results.
 If you add honey, it lightly sweetens the easy homemade lip gloss.
-Honey is heavier than the lip gloss mixture, which means that it will sink.
+Honey is heavier than the lip gloss mixture, that means it will sink.
 If you want to add honey, make sure to do so when the lip gloss mixture is still in the double boiler and that the honey is fully incorporated into the mixture before you pour everything into your lip gloss tube.
 I didn’t mix the honey into the mixture well in a batch and when I poured the mixture into the lip gloss tubes, the honey became separated from the lip gloss mixture and sunk to the bottom of the tubes.
 Ugh!
 It was definitely a fail!

 Also, based on what I have read, even if the honey doesn’t get separated when you pour the honey-lip gloss mixture into the lip gloss tubes, over time, the honey will sink to the bottom, leaving you with not-so-pretty lip gloss creations.
 So, if you want to add honey, go ahead.
 But remember to mix everything very well and try to use the easy homemade lip gloss soon after you’ve made it.